manorrock/azure-examples/servicebus/receive-message/README.md

-# Send an message to an Azure Service Bus Queue
+# Receive a message from an Azure Service Bus Queue

 ## Prerequisites